-If a licence is withdrawn or if the licensee ceases to trade, all tags, labels, bands, stencils, stamps, sleeves, containers, price lists, business notices, business cards and any other objects in or on which the quality label is shown shall be either given to the general licensee or, on the instructions of the latter, kept at the disposal of the general licensee until application for a new licence is made by the legal representatives or successors in business of the previous licence holder.
-The previous licence is deemed withdrawn until issue of the new licence.
+If a licence is withdrawn or if the licensee ceases to trade, all tags, labels, bands, stencils, stamps, sleeves, containers, price lists, business notices, business cards and any other objects in or on which the quality label is shown shall be either given to the general licensee or, on the instructions of the latter, kept at the disposal of the general licensee until application for a new licence is made by the legal representatives or successors in business of the previous licence.
+However, the legal representatives or successors in business of the new licence.
 However, the legal representatives or successors in business of the previous licence holder are entitled to continue to use the quality label for three months pending the grant of a new licence unless the general licensee issues instructions to the contrary.